Cambridge Latin Course: In popular culture

 The popularity of the Cambridge Latin Course is such that the series has been indirectly referenced in television.
 The ancillary characters Caecilius, Metella and Quintus in the Doctor Who episode "The Fires of Pompeii" are loosely based on those from the Cambridge Latin Course.
 In the opening episode of series four of Being Human, the "Vampire Recorder" blurts out words from Book One of the Cambridge Latin Course ("Caecilius est in horto!"), as part of the general nonsense he is chanting whilst pretending to perform a sacrificial ceremony.
+This likely originates from the use of the phrase "Caecilius est in horto" as a form of meme by students who have studied or are currently studying the CLC.

 Grumio is the name of the slave in the TV series Plebs, and characters named Metella and Flavia also appear.